-- rental payments from tenants, eg $400 per week (this is the rental payment before you've deducted any management fees)
+- rental payments from tenants, for example $400 per week (this is the rental payment before you've deducted any management fees)

-- rental payments from short-term guests, eg $165 per night (this is the rental per night before you've deducted service fees)
+- rental payments from short-term guests, for example $165 per night (this is the rental per night before you've deducted service fees)